 - Power

-- Power Settings Options: Suspend/…
+Power Settings Options: Suspend/…

-- Show Battery Percentage
+Show Battery Percentage

 - Sharing

 - Remote Desktop (incl.
-Remote controlling)
+Remote controlling): to your liking

 - Keyboard